o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

    --assetListFile mygame_v2.assetlist --print
    ```

-This last command should produce output that looks like this, enabled by the \-\-print flag:
+This last command should produce output that looks like this, enabled by the --print flag:

 ```
 Printing assets for Platform ( pc ):